ChildMindInstitute/mindlogger-app/README.md

 ## Contributing

 1. Check [open issues](https://github.com/ChildMindInstitute/mindlogger-app/issues) for known issues and discussions.
-2. If your issus is not already listed, add your issue, optionally with :octocat: [gitmoji](https://gitmoji.carloscuesta.me/).
+2. If your issue is not already listed, add your issue, optionally with :octocat: [gitmoji](https://gitmoji.carloscuesta.me/).
 3. Clone this repository.
 4. If your issue already has a discussion, see if it has a branch.
 If so, checkout that branch before creating your own.
 5. Create a new branch to work in.